- Other Information

 Rachel joined Birketts in September 2020.
 She is a Solicitor-Advocate (Higher Courts Civil Proceedings).

 Rachel trained with a Magic Circle firm and on qualification in 1990 specialised in corporate tax.
 She later moved to Hong Kong, working for one of the Big Four accountancy firms, advising global banks and corporates.
 Rachel completed her time in Asia living in Tokyo and bringing up her family.

 On re-entry to the workplace in England, Rachel specialised in family law.
 Her background in corporate tax is invaluable when advising clients about the financial implications of relationship breakdown, and pre and post-nuptial agreements.
 Rachel advises a wide range of clients, including HNW individuals, entrepreneurs and business owners.

 Rachel has a great deal of experience of conducting complex children proceedings, including those involving serious safeguarding issues and parents struggling with mental ill health and addiction, and children with learning and developmental challenges.
-She advises on changes of residence, shared care, and specific issues relating to health, education and relocation.
+She advises on changes of residence, international relocation, shared care, and specific issues relating to health, education and relocation.

 Rachel’s real strength is in the bond she quickly develops with her clients, working closely with them to try (where safe and realistic) to assist in meeting their objectives.
 Clients are quickly reassured by her calm persona and she is exceptionally compassionate and empathetic.

 Rachel will always try to resolve matters amicably for her clients, in the knowledge that decisions made and actions taken during stressful periods such as separation and divorce can have very long-term implications for individuals and families.
 However when the need arises she is a determined and effective litigator, and is able to offer her clients the option of a seamless and continuous service outside and inside court by undertaking advocacy on their behalf.

 Awards and Memberships